java-operator-sdk/kubernetes-glue-operator/docs/reference.md

   [qute templating engine](https://quarkus.io/guides/qute-reference), other resources can be referenced from the templates, see below.
   If the resource is namespace scoped and the namespace attribute is not specified in `.metadata` automatically the namespace of `Glue` is used.
+- **`resourceTemplate`** - a string template for the resource that allows the use of all features of Qute.
+See sample [here](https://github.com/java-operator-sdk/kubernetes-glue-operator/blob/main/src/test/resources/glue/SimpleBulk.yaml).
 - **`dependsOn`** - is a list of names of other child resources (not related resources).
 The resource is not reconciled until all the resources which it depends on are not reconciled and ready (if there is a `readyPostCondition` present).
    Note that during the cleanup phase (when a `Glue` is deleted) resources are cleaned up in reverse order.